bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 But many people are using web mail where they trust a certain service provider because they just don't want that.
 The beauty about Lightning Network is everybody can join it if they want to take the hustle.
 And I think in that respect, we should probably be able to onboard a million or maybe even 10 million self-sovereign users.
-Of course, as Jonathan just said, there are limitations also to gossip.
+Of course, as Jonathan just said, there are limitations also to Gossip.
 There are many things that we need to work on.
 But I think from the Bitcoin network perspective, I mean, that is like a really hard constraint, right?
 I mean, everything else is how Lightning is currently designed, but the Bitcoin blockchain really gives a bottleneck.